-The Benefits of a Shorter Work Week
+4 Benefits of a Shorter Work Week

-Workers Are Happier
+1. Workers Are Happier

-People Are Healthier When They Work Less
+2. People Are Healthier When They Work Less

-Increasing Productivity in the Workplace
+4. Increasing Productivity in the Workplace

-As mentioned in the introduction, one of the biggest benefits of a shorter workweek is an increase in productivity in the workplace.
-Numerous organizations from around the world in places like Sweden and even here in the United States have discovered that shortening the work week (either by work fewer days of the week or working fewer hours in a day) makes employees more productive.
+One of the biggest benefits of a shorter work week is higher productivity.
+Numerous organizations from around the world in places like Sweden and even here in the United States have discovered that shortening the work week (either by work fewer days each week or working fewer hours each day) makes employees more productive.

 Workplace Productivity Tips You Can Use Now

 You might not feel comfortable switching over to a shorter work week right this instance, but there are still tons of ways you can begin to increase productivity in the workplace immediately.
 Our business courses demonstrate how leading more effective meetings and focusing on employee engagement can improve your business productivity immediately.